holoviz/holoviz/hep/hep0.md

 ### What is a HEP?

-A HEP is a HoloViz Enhancement Proposal, a design document that provides information to the HoloViz community or proposes a change for which widespread attention and consensus is warranted.
-These changes can be technical or address the social aspects of the organization, like governance or conduct.
+A HEP is a HoloViz Enhancement Proposal, a design document requiring widespread attention and discussion that either proposes a specific change or else clarifies and codifies existing practice.
+These changes or codifications can be technical or address the social aspects of the organization, like governance or conduct.
 HEPs should provide a concise specification and rationale for the proposed change.
-HEPs serve as the principal means for proposing significant changes to the HoloViz ecosystem, enabling the community to engage in informed decision-making while also documenting the proposals and the processes behind these decisions.
+HEPs serve as the principal means for proposing significant changes and formalizations for the HoloViz ecosystem, enabling the community to engage in informed decision-making while also documenting the proposals and the processes behind these decisions.

 HEPs are maintained as text files using Markdown for formatting in the [HoloViz/HoloViz](https://github.com/holoviz/holoviz) repository.
 Their revision history is a historical record of the proposed change.

 ## Policy
 ### Core Developers
 There are several references in this HEP to 'core developers'.
-This refers to the currently active HoloViz core team members, collectively described by the combined MEMBERS.md files ([example](https://github.com/holoviz/holoviz/blob/main/doc/governance/project-docs/MEMBERS.md
+This term refers to the currently active HoloViz core team members, collectively described by the combined MEMBERS.md files ([example](https://github.com/holoviz/holoviz/blob/main/doc/governance/project-docs/MEMBERS.md
 )) in each of the HoloViz repositories.
 The core developers are reachable on HoloViz [GitHub](https://github.com/holoviz/holoviz) or [Discord](https://discord.gg/rb6gPXbdAr) with the handle: `@holoviz-dev`.

 ### Steering Committee
 There are several references in this HEP to the 'steering committee'.
-The currently active HoloViz steering committee is in [STEERING-COMMITTEE.md](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/STEERING-COMMITTEE.md), and is governed by [CHARTER.md](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/CHARTER.md).
+The currently active HoloViz steering committee is listed in [STEERING-COMMITTEE.md](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/STEERING-COMMITTEE.md), and is governed by [CHARTER.md](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/CHARTER.md).
 The steering committee members are reachable on HoloViz [GitHub](https://github.com/holoviz/holoviz) or [Discord](https://discord.gg/rb6gPXbdAr) with the handle: `@steering-committee`.

 ### Workflow
 #### Initiation
-The HEP process begins with an idea for a change in how HoloViz works.
-These changes can be technical or address the social aspects of the organization, like governance or conduct.
+The HEP process begins with an idea for how HoloViz works or should work, whether that is a change from current practice or an explicit declaration of current practice.
+These enhancements can be technical or address the social aspects of the organization, such as governance or conduct.

 Before beginning to write a HEP, it is best to ascertain if the idea fits the intent of the HEP process and has a chance of acceptance.
 Informally vetting an idea publicly before going as far as writing a HEP is meant to save the potential proposer time.
 Small or uncontroversial changes often do not need a HEP and can be decided on in the [community channels](https://holoviz.org/community.html).
-Major or potentially controversial changes, such as those that require collaboration across multiple HoloViz projects, should be submitted as HEPs.
-When it is unclear if a change is suited for a HEP, ask HoloViz core developers to provide guidance.
+Major or potentially controversial changes, such as those that require collaboration across multiple HoloViz projects, are expected to be submitted as HEPs.
+When it is unclear if an enhancement is suited for a HEP, ask HoloViz core developers to provide guidance.
 For example, the 'new-contributors' Discord channel is open to the public and a good place to ask.

 #### Drafting
 Once the proposer has confirmed with the HoloViz core developers that an idea has any chance of acceptance, a draft HEP should be written following the format described below.
 Drafting can take place in a pull request to the HoloViz/HoloViz repository, but the status should be changed to 'draft' while working.

-HEPs should focus on a single issue; broad changes should be split into multiple well-focused HEPs.
+HEPs should focus on a single issue; broad topics for discussion should be split into multiple well-focused HEPs.

 #### Submission and Consensus-Building
-Once complete, this draft should be submitted as a pull request to the HoloViz/HoloViz repository with the status changed to 'proposed'.
+Once complete, the draft HEP should be submitted as a pull request to the HoloViz/HoloViz repository with the status changed to 'proposed'.
 At this point, all members of the HoloViz community are welcome and encouraged to participate in the review in a civil and respectful manner.

 The HEP proposer is responsible for following the discussion on the pull request, answering questions, making updates to the proposal as part of the consensus-building process, and documenting dissenting opinions.
-In general, the goal is to make sure that the community has consensus, not provide a rigid policy for people to try to game.
+In general, the goal is to make sure that the community reaches consensus, not to provide a rigid policy for people to try to game.
 When in doubt, err on the side of asking for more feedback and looking for opportunities to compromise.

 When the proposer determines that the HEP is ready, they must notify the HoloViz core developers that it is ready for a formal review (e.g., in a comment on the pull request, using `@holoviz-dev`).
 This message must also describe any major points of contention and how they were resolved.

 #### Review and Resolution
 A HoloViz core developer will then formally review the pull request for format, scope, and evidence of consensus.
 They may also notify other interested parties to weigh in on the HEP.
-If consensus is reached, the HoloViz core developer will update the status of the pull request, assign a HEP number, add a link to the discussion in the [HEP table](accepted_heps.md), and merge it.
+If consensus has been reached, the HoloViz core developer will update the status of the pull request, assign a HEP number, add a link to the discussion in the [HEP table](accepted_heps.md), and merge it.
 All HEPs will be resolved as either 'rejected', 'accepted', or 'deferred' depending on the consensus of the community.

-In unusual and controversial cases, a HoloViz core developer may ask the steering committee to take a HEP up for vote, following the policies described in [CHARTER.md](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/CHARTER.md).
+In unusual and controversial cases where consensus has not been possible to achieve, a HoloViz core developer may ask the steering committee to take a HEP up for vote, following the policies described in [CHARTER.md](https://github.com/holoviz/holoviz/blob/main/doc/governance/org-docs/CHARTER.md).

 ## HEP Format